The William Czar Bradley Law Office

-A Brief History of William Czar Bradley
+A Brief History of William Czar Bradley and This Little Building

-The William Czar Bradley law office that sits on the “King’s Highway” in Westminster, Vermont has been likened to a modern day King Tut’s Tomb.
-It had remained undisturbed from 1858 until it was deeded to the State of Vermont in 1998 by the estate of William Bradley Willard of Washington, D.C.
+The William Czar Bradley law office located on the “King’s Highway” in Westminster, Vermont has been likened to a modern-day “King Tut’s Tomb”.
+It had remained undisturbed from 1858 until it was deeded to the State of Vermont in 1998 by the estate of William Bradley Willard of Washington, D.C., through his mother, Sarah Bradley (Kellogg) Willard, beloved granddaughter of William Czar Bradley and wife of Henry Augustus Willard.
 William Bradley Willard maintained this building at his expense for 65 years and allowed only minimal visits by family members which he carefully supervised.

-The law office itself has a vaulted ceiling and is trimmed with a striped wallpaper.
+This office allows visitors to glimpse what it was like to be a lawyer in the first half of the 19th century.
+The interior of the building’s front room has a barrel-vaulted ceiling; the walls are covered with a striped wallpaper.
 The second room contains wallpaper of a different striped pattern which was produced in the 1820s.
 The windows are covered with so-called Indian shutters that are beautifully paneled.
-These shutters were really an early form of storm windows and are found in many 18th century Connecticut River houses.
+These shutters were an early form of storm windows and are found in many 18th century Connecticut River houses.
 Bluish-gray paint covers most of the woodwork.
 There are two fireplaces, one of which is blocked off to accommodate a wood stove.